 The recoverability of the amounts shown for mineral properties and related deferred costs is dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the development, and upon future profitable production or proceeds from disposition of the mineral properties.
+Due to the difficult market conditions facing junior uranium exploration companies there is no assurance that the Company will be successful in raising additional financing.
 The amounts shown as mineral property costs represent acquisition costs incurred to date, net of recoveries.

-At April 30, 2016, the Company had cash and cash equivalents of \$0.9 million (April 30, 2015: \$1.6 million) (note 5) and working capital of \$1.4 million (April 30, 2015: \$2.2 million).
-The Company does not earn revenues from its operations and has a deficit of \$82.4 million at April 30, 2016.
+The Company does not generate recurring revenues from operations and other factors as noted may cast significant doubt regarding the Company's ability to continue as a going concern.
 Management believes that the cash on hand is sufficient to meet corporate, administrative and selected exploration activities for at least the next twelve months.
+At April 30, 2017, the Company has cash and cash equivalents of \$1.2 million (April 30, 2016: \$0.9 million) (note 5) and working capital of \$1.6 million (April 30, 2016: \$1.4 million).
+The Company has a deficit of \$84.5 million at April 30, 2017.
 Management may either need to dilute its ownership in its properties or secure additional financing to continue to advance the development of its exploration projects.
-Subsequent to April 30, 2016, the Company completed a \$1.12 million private placement (note 16) however, there is no assurance that the Company will be successful in raising additional financing.
 Management has taken steps to streamline non-discretionary expenditures and financial overheads and is working to option, joint venture or sell its individual exploration projects.
-The above factors may cast significant doubt regarding the Company's ability to continue as a going concern.